open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 type PlacementSpec struct {
 	// ...

-	// SpreadPolicy defines how placement decisions should be distributed among a
+	// SpreadPolicy defines how placement decisions should be distributed among a set of ManagedClusters.
-	// set of clusters.
 	// +optional
 	SpreadPolicy SpreadPolicy `json:"spreadPolicy,omitempty"`
 }

-// SpreadPolicy defines how placement decisions should be spreaded among the
+// SpreadPolicy defines how the placement decision should be spread among the ManagedClusters. type SpreadPolicy struct {
-// clusters.
-type SpreadPolicy struct {
-	// SpreadConstraints defines how placement decision should be distributed among a
+	// SpreadConstraints defines how the placement decision should be distributed among a set of ManagedClusters.
-	// set of clusters.
+	// The importance of the SpreadConstraintsTerms follows the natural order of their index in the slice.
+	// The scheduler first consider SpreadConstraintsTerms with smaller index then those with larger index
+	// to distribute the placement decision.
 	// +optional
 	// +kubebuilder:validation:MaxItems=8
 	SpreadConstraints []SpreadConstraintsTerm `json:"spreadConstraints,omitempty"`
 }

-// SpreadConstraintsTerm defines a terminology to spread placement decisions type SpreadConstraintsTerm struct {
+// SpreadConstraintsTerm defines a terminology to spread placement decisions. type SpreadConstraintsTerm struct {
-	// TopologyKey is either a label key or a cluster claim name of ManagedClusters
+	// TopologyKey is either a label key or a cluster claim name of ManagedClusters.
 	// +required
 	// +kubebuilder:validation:Required
 	// +kubebuilder:validation:Pattern=`^([a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*/)?([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9]$`